-Lands within American Canyon's updated sphere presently need an elevated level of public services or are expected to need an elevated level of public services within the next five years to accommodate and support planned urban uses.
+Lands within American Canyon's updated sphere presently need an elevated level of public services or are expected to need an elevated level of public services within the next five years to accommodate and support urban uses.
+American Canyon is best positioned to provide the necessary range of supporting urban services.